tech-podcasts/JinJinLeDao_QA_Dataset/README.md

 N/A

 ### Contributions
-Thanks to [JinJinLeDao](https://dao.fm/) for providing the data and to [Hongyang Jin](https://github.com/GanymedeNil) for curating and sharing this dataset.
+Thanks to [JinJinLeDao](https://dao.fm/) for providing the data and to [Hongyang Jin](https://github.com/GanymedeNil) for curating and sharing this dataset.We would also like to express our gratitude to [Chunhui Gao](https://www.ipip.net/) for his assistance in improving the accuracy of the data.